EngineerTheWay/portfolio/src/content/projects/academic-performance-tracker.md

 ---

 ### 🎯 Problem
-When I first joined my team at DLI, I noticed an immediate pain point.
+When I first joined my team, I noticed an immediate pain point.
 Instructors were:
 - Inputting student grades by typing them into PowerPoint slides for biweekly reports.
-- Manually color-coding passing vs. failing grades with **no standardization**.
+- Manually color-coding passing vs. failing grades with no standardization.
 - Producing inconsistent reports formats for each department and class.
 - Manually typing grades into PDF reports for commanders, which was slow and error-prone.

 While there was a database in place, the exported reports weren’t useful to the people doing the work or making decisions.
-For attrition purposes, leadership only needed to see performance on **major unit tests**, but the system buried that data alongside homework and minor grades.
+For attrition purposes, leadership only needed to see performance on major unit tests, but the system buried that data alongside homework and minor grades.

 There was also no centralized place for leadership to view current student statuses.
 Every department (and even each class) tracked progress differently.  <br><br>